JackInSightsV2/Semantic-Media-Compression/04-ethical-considerations/authenticity-truth-preservation.md

 **Visual Distinction Protocols**: Developing standardized visual indicators that clearly communicate the nature and extent of AI involvement in content creation
 **Layered Disclosure Systems**: Providing multiple levels of detail about content authenticity, from simple indicators to comprehensive technical reports
 **Interactive Verification Tools**: Enabling users to explore the reconstruction process and understand how semantic data was transformed into the final media
-**Educational Integration**: Building user education directly into the interface to improve digital literacy and critical evaluation skills

 ## Ethical Implications of Truth Flexibility